DataDog/documentation/content/en/dashboards/guide/how-weighted-works.md

 - The gauge metric's submission interval is defined at 10 seconds.
 - A datapoint is graphed every 60 seconds in time.
-- There is a Kubernetes cluster with 2 pods at any given time.
-Each pod is labeled with a shard and there is only ever 1 pod per shard.
+- There is a Kubernetes pod with 2 versions at any given time.
+Each version is labeled with an app and there is only ever 1 version per app.

 With a couple of deploys that switch out pods, the raw data over 60 seconds could resemble: